cosmos/cosmos-sdk/UPGRADING.md

 #### Export

 `ExportAppStateAndValidators` takes an extra argument, `modulesToExport`, which is a list of module names to export.
-That argument should be passed to the module maanager `ExportGenesis` method.
+That argument should be passed to the module maanager `ExportGenesisFromModules` method.

 ### Protobuf